 Lanquin is the closest town to Semuc Champey.
 Here is where the buses arrive and leave from and you can find cute hotels and hostels with decent WIFI.

-You will be at about 15 km from the park and you will find transportation either public or private from your hotel/hostel to the park and return.
+You will be about 15 km from the park and you will find transportation either public or private from your hotel/hostel to the park and return.

 If you are traveling on a tight budget this is where you would want to stay.
-The town offers a variety of option on where to eat or grocery shops where to buy food.
+The town offers a variety of options on where to eat or grocery shops where to buy food.

 If you decide to stay in one of the lodges in the jungle, but you still want to save some Quetzales remember to pass by the grocery stores to stock some food to take with you.
 However, you still need to keep in mind that here hostels don’t have a kitchen available for the guest use, and the lodge’s restaurants are a little overpriced for being so isolated.